rjp301/pandas-example/README.md

 - worksheets of interest

+  - 2002-LineSweep
   - 2003 - Clearing
-  - 2002-LineSweep
   - 2100-Pipeline DETAILS RoC

 ## Scripts

-We will be making a seperate function for parsing each worksheet as they are all in different formats and to keep our files a reasonable length
+We will be making a seperate function for parsing each worksheet as they are all in different formats and to keep our script files a reasonable length

 The desired output is below.
 The crew progress has been normalized, columns given sensible names, and all extraneous columns removed

 | KP_beg  | KP_end  | crew_code_1 | crew_code_2 | ... |